-Platelet Rich Plasma Therapy (PRP) therapy is a form of regenerative medicine that stimulates the body’s natural healing process.
+Platelet Rich Plasma Therapy therapy is a form of rejuvenating medicine that stimulates the body’s natural healing process.
 The procedure is as simple as extracting a patient’s blood, separating and concentrating the plasma, and injecting it into the trouble area.
 In doing so, the site is flooded with growth factors that stimulate phases of soft tissue healing.

-While surgeons first used PRP to encourage cell regeneration as far back as 1987, today, it is an advocated treatment for damaged joints, muscles, tendons, and ligaments.
+While surgeons first used PRP to encourage cell rejuvenation as far back as 1987, today, it is an advocated treatment for damaged joints, muscles, tendons, and ligaments.
 It is even used in dental and many aesthetic procedures.